dettonville/dettonville.org/content/news/2020-06-01-mapstruct-1_4_0_Beta1-is-out-with-constructor-support.md

 ### Enhancements

-* Add "verbose" processor option to print out details if required - Can be activated by using the compiler argument `mapstruct.verbose=true`
+* Add "verbose" processor option to print out details if required - Can be activated by using the compiler argument `dettonville.verbose=true`
 * Add imports to `@MapperConfig`
 * Annotation processor option for default injection strategy
 * Allow mapping between enum and non enum in the same way as mapping between primitive and objects